 That’s their hope.

-And many franchisors are seeing those hopes dashed.
+However, many franchisors are seeing those hopes dashed.
 Why?
-Because too many outsourced franchise sales companies either aren’t producing the excellent results they promised or they are extracting far more value than they create.
+Because too many FSOs either aren’t producing the excellent results they promised or they are extracting far more value than they create.

-Typically, it takes about 120 days for a new franchise salesperson to recruit their first franchisee.
+Typically, it takes about 120 days or more for a new franchise salesperson to recruit their first franchisee.
 This means they are working at least four months for free and burning through their savings in the meantime.
 Just like everyone else, they need income.
 Sometimes this prompts them to turn a blind eye to red flags and push marginal candidates through the process, creating long-term operational problems for short-term money.

 In addition, commission-only salespeople will focus on closing deals when the pipeline gets fuller and won’t give time or attention to new leads coming in.
 They might have one great month and then not close anything for several more months because they let too many leads fall through the cracks.